utshomax/postman-docs/src/pages/docs/sending-requests/examples.md

 <img alt="Save a response as an example" src="https://assets.postman.com/postman-docs/v10/examples-save-response-v10.jpg" width="750px">

-> You can't add examples to gRPC or WebSocket requests.
+> You can't add examples to WebSocket requests.
 For WebSocket requests, you can [save messages](/docs/sending-requests/websocket/websocket/#saving-messages) with the request.
+> For gRPC examples with streaming methods, you must stop streaming before saving the example.
+See [Using the gRPC request interface](/docs/sending-requests/grpc/grpc-request-interface/#the-response-section) for more information.

 ### Adding a custom example